shawnr/welcometomybookcollection/README.md

-welcometomybookcollection
+WelcomeToMyBookCollection.com
 =========================

-A site dedicated to the idea of Glenn Danzig's book collection.
+A tribute to Glenn Danzig's book collection.